jonathantree/PyBer_Analysis/README.md

 1. The total number of rides taken in urban cities is 6x greater than in suburban cities and 13x greater than in rural cities.
 2. The total number of drivers in urban cities is nearly 5x greater than in suburban cities and nearly 31x greater than in rural cities.
 3. In terms of the total revenue from fares, the urban cities make up 62.7%, Suburban cities account for 30.5% and Rural areas account for 6.8%.
 4. The average fare between all three city types only has a difference of about $10.00.
-There are no data for trip distance by city type, but it could be assumed that the higher average fare per ride in rural areas are do to longer transportaion, while the lowest fare per ride in urban areas would be due to shorter transportation distance.
+There are no data for trip distance by city type, but it could be assumed that the higher average fare per ride in rural areas are due to longer transportation distance, while the lowest fare per ride in urban areas would be due to shorter transportation distance.
 The average fare per ride is $26.75 (almost the fare per ride of urban cities, though these rides make up a significant chunk of the distribution) but the standard deviation is $12.11.
 These metrics indicate that there is no observable difference between the price per ride between the city types.
 5. Depending on cost of gas and transportation time for the drivers, it appears that it pays well to be a driver in the rural areas with the average fare per driver of $55.49.
 This is 3.48x greater than a driver in an urban area can make per ride.
-Given that the average urban driver has more oppertunity to more rides and options, this difference might wash out in the end of the day.
+Given that the average urban driver has more opportunity to more rides and options, this difference might wash out in the end of the day.
 To understand the revenue given a work through a total week a driver could make, it is best to reference the line plot in Figure 4.

 Conclusions that can be drawn from the line plot in Figure 4:
-To attempt to draw inferences on which city type is best to be a PyBer driver in, the line plot shows the total revenue on a weekly basis over a 4 month span of time.
+To attempt to draw inferences on which city type is best to be a PyBer driver in, the line plot shows the total revenue on a weekly basis over a 4-month span of time.
 The urban area drivers make more money any given week than their suburban and rural counterparts.
 Rural drivers make the least amount of money.
 These totals only reflect the total amount of fares and a better figure to address the average total weekly fare per driver would be best to get at this question.
 Interestingly, there appear to be some weeks in which rural drivers generate very little in the total fares.
-This suggests maybe only one or two rides in a given week for those driver based on the average fare per ride of $55.49.
+This suggests maybe only one or two rides in a given week for those drivers based on the average fare per ride of $55.49.

 ##### Figure .
 Multiple Line Chart
 ![png](Analysis/PyBer_fare_summary.png)

 ## Summary
 The overall higher demand for ride-sharing in urban areas has led a a large disparity in the total revenue of fares when compared to those of the suburban and urban areas.
-A potential factor which may shed more light on this and allow for farte adjustment due to travel time and or travel distance would be to collect that data from each ride to be able to analyze it nest to the previously calculated metrics.
+A potential factor which may shed more light on this and allow for fare adjustment due to travel time and or travel distance would be to collect that data from each ride to be able to analyze it nest to the previously calculated metrics.
 The overall weekly revenue of an urban PyBer driver may discourage others from becoming a driver in rural areas.
 This may result in a ride availability issues.
 The law of demand says that at higher prices, buyers will demand less of an economic good.
-Conversly, the law of supply says that at higher prices, sellers will supply more of an economic good.
-As this applys to the PyBer data, fare adjustment based on the amount of rides and types of rides (short vs long) in a given city type may encourage even more ride-sharing among the poplulation.
+Conversely, the law of supply says that at higher prices, sellers will supply more of an economic good.
+As this applies to the PyBer data, fare adjustment based on the number of rides and types of rides (short vs long) in a given city type may encourage even more ride-sharing among the population.